mischavandenburg/blog/content/aboutme/index.md

 I decided to make part of my notes public so I can share my learning journey in the exciting field of DevOps, cloud computing and coding.
 And I recently started publishing my notes on other topics such as health and execrice as well.

-## Tags and links

-To organize my notes for the website I use [tags](/tags/), but in my personal note taking system I use markdown links.
-This is why you will sometimes see `[[health]]` or `[[coding]]` in my notes.
-These are the links that I make in my personal system which I use for navigation and idea generation.
-It's not very pretty to have these included in the published notes, but it's the side effect of mixing a public and private Zettelkasten.

-## Code

-If you're curious about the writing and publishing process of this blog, see [this note.](/zet/articles/how-this-blog-is-created/)

-You can find the source code of the blog at [github.com/mischavandenburg/blog](https://github.com/mischavandenburg/blog), and the contents of the zettelkasten are hosted in the [zet directory at /blog/content/zet/](https://github.com/mischavandenburg/blog/tree/main/content/zet)

 # About me

 I’m Mischa.
 I’ve worked across various fields ranging from project management in the oil industry to health care, but my driving passion has always been IT.
 Fascinated since childhood, I’ve always passionately worked on projects that leveraged computers and automation to reach my goals.